Montpellier tramway: Line 5

-Proposals for a fifth line were made in 2005, and the current project was officially presented in January 2009.
+A CAF Urbos tram at Parc Bagatelle station on Line 5.

+Proposals for a fifth line were made in 2005, and the project was officially presented in January 2009.
 The route was determined in late 2012 after a public consultation: the 20.5 km long project was divided up into two phases, the first one consisting of a 15.5 km long light rail between Lavérune, West of Montpellier, and Clapiers, North of town.
-The second phase, consisting of a northward extension of the first phase towards Prades-le-Lez in the outer suburbs, is expected for 2020, but remains unfunded as of 2013.
+The second phase, consisting of a northward extension of the first phase towards Prades-le-Lez in the outer suburbs, was expected for 2020, but remained unfunded as of 2013.
 The initial cost for the new infrastructure was 350 million euros, with the majority of the funding coming from the Montpellier metropolitan authorities, complemented by subsidies from the State, the Region and the Département of Hérault.
 The public inquiry for the first phase took place in April–May 2013.

 Construction was expected to begin in late 2013-early 2014, but a moratorium was established between 2014 and 2016 due to funding issues and protests along part of the route within the Parc Montcalm.
-But in April 2016, the mayor of Montpellier Philippe Saurel announced that the project is envisaged for 2025 with a shorter and cheaper route.
+But in April 2016, the mayor of Montpellier Philippe Saurel announced that the project was envisaged for 2025 with a shorter and cheaper route.
 Works started on April 15, 2019.
-The line will open on December 20th, 2025.
+The line opened on 20 December 2025.
+The cost of the line was 440 million euros.
+Twenty-two trams are assigned to the line, as part of a larger order of sixty CAF Urbos trams to be used on the wider network.